 Feria de Benahavis – Andalucia

-A picturesque village in a stunning setting, specially during festival time where the whole village comes to life with street processions, parties, dance, live music, great wine and even better food.
+A picturesque village in a stunning setting, especially during festival time where the whole village comes to life with street processions, parties, dance, live music, great wine, and even better food.

 San Lorenzo festival Madrid

 Held in Madrid each year this unique festival, also known as the Fiesta de Lavapies held in the neighborhood of the same name.

 Held in honor of Saint Lorenzo, the fair is usually held between the 9th to the 11th August offering lots of activities and entertainment for all the family.

 Visitors are also treated to firework displays, street processions, music, dance and competitions are just some of the fun things you will see at the Lavapies festival in Madrid.

 Ojen Festivals – Andalucia – Mid August